ragou19/Traffic-Sign-Classifier/writeup.md

 **Build a Traffic Sign Recognition CNN**

-The goals / steps of this project are the following:
+In this project, I build a convolutional neural network based on the **German Traffic Sign Database Benchmark (GTSDB)** dataset and use it to predict German road signs not present in the set.
+The goals/steps of this project are the following:
-* Load the data set (see below for links to the project data set)
+* Load the data set (see below for links to the project data set).
-* Explore, summarize and visualize the data set
+* Explore, summarize and visualize the data set.
-* Design, train and test a model architecture
+* Design, train and test a model architecture.
-* Use the model to make predictions on new images
+* Use the model to make predictions on new images.
-* Analyze the softmax probabilities of the new images
+* Analyze the softmax probabilities of the new images.
-* Summarize the results with a written report
+* Summarize the results with a written report.

 [//]: # (Image References)

-[image1]: ./signs_by_type.png "Traffic Signs by Type"
+[image1]: ./writeup_pics/signs_by_type.png "Traffic Signs by Type"
 [image2]: ./examples/grayscale.jpg "Grayscaling"
 [image3]: ./examples/random_noise.jpg "Random Noise"
 [image4]: ./examples/placeholder.png "Traffic Sign 1"